ballerina-attic/ballerina-honeycomb/README.md

 These traces contains metadata (span data) which can be captured by honeycomb and be shown graphically or in raw data.

 #### Honeycomb open-tracing proxy

 Honeycomb works with the data collected in Zipkin format.
-This proxy will run in your local machine and collects the zipkin formatted trace data and sends to honeycomb.
+This proxy will run in your local machine, collects the zipkin formatted trace data and sends to honeycomb.

 ![Honeycomb](images/structure.png "Open tracing")